Want to get a retro Italy Shirt? Read on…

 If I had ever scored in a World Cup Final – then this is how I would celebrate!

 Amazon have a handful of retro Italy memorabilia, including some generic Italy national shirts.
 They aren’t specific to any period, but are pretty nice and quite cheap!

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

-They have some lovely retro Italian shirts, one of my favourites being the 1978 home shirt, worn during the World Cup held in Argentina.
+They have some lovely retro football shirts, one of my favourites being the 1978 home shirt (above left), worn during the World Cup held in Argentina.

 The World Cup was surrounded in controversy as Argentina suffered a military coup just two years before the Finals and over 5,000 people went ‘missing’.
 A number of teams considered pulling out, but eventually they all competed.

 Italy were the only team to beat the eventual winners, hosts Argentina, when a Roberto Bettega goal gave them a 1-0 win in the group stages.

 Italy eventually finished fourth in the tournament, which saw future legend Paolo Rossi make his mark on the international stage with his first goal for Italy.

 You can also get a great 1970 home shirt (above right) worn as Italy reached their first World Cup Final since 1938.

 They lost one of the most famous finals ever 4-1 to a Brazil team at the peak of their powers but the semi-final saw them beat Germany 4-3 in what many dubbed the game of the century.